What is Idiopathic Neonatal Hepatitis?

 What are the symptoms?

-The symptoms of idiopathic neonatal hepatitis (INH) can vary greatly from one person to another.
+The symptoms of INH can vary greatly from one person to another.
 Infants with INH may have jaundice as their only symptom.
 This usually occurs in the first two weeks of life and can last up to the third month of life.
-Infants may also have dark urine, an enlarged liver, and greyish stools from the lack of bile.
-Other symptoms may also include poor growth, irritability, and itching.
+Infants may also have dark urine, an enlarged liver, and pale-colored stools from the lack of bile.
+Other symptoms may also include poor growth, irritability, and/or itching.

 How is it diagnosed?

-The greatest challenge in diagnosing INH is in figuring out how it is different from other neonatal liver diseases with known causes.
-Doctors will run tests to rule out other metabolic, infectious, and genetic causes of the liver problems they see.
-These include blood tests, scans of the liver and bile ducts, and possibly metabolic or genetic testing and liver biopsy.
-If biopsy results show that the liver cells are enlarged but no specific cause is found, doctors might diagnose INH.
+INH is considered a “diagnosis of exclusion”, which means that it is diagnosed only because other known causes of liver disease have been excluded.
+The greatest challenge in diagnosing INH is in making sure other neonatal liver diseases with known causes are not the cause of the liver disease.
+Doctors will run tests to rule out obstructive, metabolic, infectious, and genetic causes of the liver problems they see.
+These include blood tests, scans of the liver and bile ducts, genetic testing and, often, liver biopsy.
+If biopsy results show that the liver cells are enlarged but no specific cause is found after all testing is completed, doctors might diagnose INH.

 How is it treated?

-Since there is no known cause in INH, treatment is focused on managing symptoms and providing good nutritional support.
-This includes medications to stimulate bile flow, predigested formulas, and extra vitamins A, D, E, and K.
+Since there is no known cause of INH, treatment is focused on managing symptoms and providing good nutritional support.
+This includes medications to stimulate bile flow (ursodeoxycholic acid), predigested (“elemental”) formulas with fats that can be more easily digested in babies with liver disease, and extra vitamins A, D, E, and K.

 What is the outlook for infants diagnosed with INH?

-Approximately 80% of infants diagnosed with INH recover fully from the condition.
-As doctors have learned more about INH over the years, and have figured out more specific causes of it, the number of cholestatic infants diagnosed with INH has decreased.
-In the future we expect that number to continue to decrease as doctors learn more about INH.
+Most infants diagnosed with INH recover fully from the condition.
+As doctors have discovered new diseases that cause liver problems in babies over the years, the number of cholestatic infants diagnosed with INH has decreased.
+This is because some babies that may have been diagnosed with INH in the past may now be given a diagnosis with a recently discovered disease (instead of calling their undiagnosed disease “INH”).
+In the future we expect that number to continue to decrease as doctors learn more about cholestasis in babies.

 Does the ChiLDReN Network have any studies that include patients with INH?